Texas

 (6) does not have any pending charges as an adult for a felony or a misdemeanor punishable by confinement in jail.

 Tex.
 Fam.
 Code § 58.253(b).
-Under a law enacted in 2019, a juvenile court, upon a finding that the allegations are not true, is required to immediately and without a hearing order the sealing of all related records. § 58.2551.
+Under H.B.
+1760, enacted in 2019, a juvenile court, upon a finding that the allegations are not true, is required to immediately and without a hearing order the sealing of all related records. § 58.2551.
+It also provided for the automatic sealing of supervision records if:

-Individuals ineligible for automatic sealing may petition for sealing either upon reaching age 18 or two years after discharge so long as there are no pending charges and the person was not transferred to criminal court. § 58.256(c).
+Individuals ineligible for automatic sealing may petition for sealing either upon reaching age 17 or one year after discharge so long as there are no pending charges for a felony or misdemeanor punishable by confinement in jail, the person was not transferred to criminal court, and they had not been convicted of a felony as an adult. § 58.256(c).
 Sealing is discretionary and may not be granted to anyone who:

 (2) is currently required to register as a sex offender under Chapter 62, Code of Criminal Procedure; or